 We’ll meet our group in the beautiful gateway to the Sierras in the early afternoon and enjoy a hearty meal together before climbing into our tents to dream of the weekend ahead.
 If you have time, arrive early and enjoy the charm of downtown Truckee with its unique shops and experience the gritty past and vibrant present of this historic railroad town, or cycle west up Donner Pass to get your legs acclimated to the mountains.
 You can also visit the Donner Party Memorial and the adjacent Emigrant Trail Museum, which can provide insight into the struggles the Donner Party faced crossing the Sierras.

 Day 2.
-Truckee to Camp Richardson, 40 miles
+Truckee to Zephyr Cove, Nevada, 50 miles

 We’ll start our first morning with a slight incline through Tahoe National Forest and along the beautiful Truckee River, eventually joining a bike path running from Squaw Valley to the town of Tahoe City.
 Along the way, we’ll pass Squaw Valley and the Olympic Valley, host of the 1960 Winter Olympics.
-Be sure to stop and take in the sites of Emerald Bay before we end our day on the south shore of picturesque Lake Tahoe.
+We'll then make our way clockwise along the shores of Lake Tahoe, passing by Kings Beach and Crystal Bay as we head into Nevada.
+Our high point of the trip comes today, as we climb to just over 7,000 feet above sea level before descending to our campground for the night.

 Day 4.
-Tahoe City to Truckee, 18 miles
+Camp Richardson to Truckee, 42 miles